Post-Privatization State Ownership and Bank Risk-Taking: Cross-Country Evidence

 Date Written: February 17, 2019

 We examine the relation between state residual ownership and bank risk-taking for privatized banks from 45 countries.
-Applying propensity score matching, we find that privatized banks exhibit higher risk-taking after privatization than their publicly listed counterparts.
-When we focus on the sample of privatized banks, we find that partially privatized banks show greater risk-taking than fully privatized banks.
-We also observe a positive and significant relation between residual state ownership and risk-taking.
-These findings are consistent with the distorted objectives associated with government control.
-This distortion can be mitigated by the quality of a country’s institutional and regulatory environments.
-Finally, our results show that the effect of state ownership on risk-taking is more pronounced in countries with a higher dominance of state-owned enterprises, and during the global financial crisis.
+Applying propensity score matching, we find that privatized banks tend to exhibit higher levels of risk-taking post-privatization than their publicly listed non-privatized counterparts.
+Moreover, partially privatized banks exhibit higher levels of risk-taking than fully privatized banks.
+We also observe a positive and significant relation between the level of residual state ownership and risk-taking.
+These findings are consistent with the distorted objectives associated with government control, as suggested by the political benefits of control, and with the soft budget constraint views of state ownership.
+The distortion can be mitigated by the quality of a country’s institutional and regulatory environments.
+Finally, our results show that the effect of state ownership on risk-taking is more pronounced in countries with a higher dominance of state-owned enterprises, and it was more prevalent during the global financial crisis.

 Keywords: privatization; state ownership; risk-taking; institutions; regulations